vitessio/website/content/en/docs/reference/features/transport-security-model.md

 ### Certificates and Caller ID

 Additionally, if a client uses a certificate to connect to Vitess (VTGate) via gRPC, the common name of that certificate is passed to vttablet as the Immediate Caller ID.
-It can then be used by table ACLs, to grant read, write or admin access to individual tables.
+It can then be used by table ACLs to grant read, write or admin access to individual tables.
 This should be used if different clients should have different access to Vitess tables.

 ### Caller ID Override